Information about the Presidential Green Chemistry Challenge

 D. Notification of winners

-EPA will notify winners prior to the official public announcement, which will be made in the fall.
+EPA will notify winners prior to the official public announcement.
 EPA will present a commemorative crystal sculpture to the primary sponsor(s) of the winning green chemistry technology in each of the five award categories and certificates to individuals identified by the primary sponsor(s) who contributed to the research, development, or implementation of the technology.

 If you have questions about the scope of the program, nomination procedures, or the Presidential Green Chemistry Challenge Program, please email EPA’s Industrial Chemistry Branch at firstname.lastname@example.org or call (202) 564-8740.